puzzle/ansible-training/content/en/docs/10/_index.en.md

 34│task_args: ''
 35│task_path: /home/ansible/techlab/site.yml:20
 ```
 Here you can find a lot of details about the task.
 Note that you can switch between tasks when pressing the numbers from the play summary.
-In this case this would be the numbers from 0 to 4.
+In this case this would be the numbers from `0` to `4`.

 {{% /details %}}

 {{% details title="Solution Task 6" %}}

 Attention!
 Be sure to use an EE that contains the needed documentation.
-If thats not the case, just switch to not using any EE with the option ``
+If thats not the case, just switch to not using any EE with the option `--ee false`
 ```bash
 $ ansible-navigator doc file
 $ ansible-navigator doc -t lookup dig --ee false